 5. Donate or Sell Unwanted Items

-I often list items for sale on Facebook Marketplace or other resell sites.
-If I don’t get any interest, then I’ll donate the item to a local thrift store.
 You may be able to consign specific items at designated secondhand stores; for example, there are children’s consignment stores that will take your gently-used baby clothing and kids’ toys, or sports consignment stores that will take outgrown sports equipment.
 You can even earn extra cash by selling old jewelry you don’t wear.
+While you may make less on the items by involving a consignment store, it’s also less hassle to let them handle the sale and find the buyer.

 It’s understandable if you don’t know where to start, but using the above tips and tricks for decluttering your home will help you turn around the mess in no time.
 Reap the mental and physical benefits of decluttering your home and make a habit of doing this a couple of times a year.